dojo-modeling/dojo-docs/data-registration.md

 * NetCDF
 * GeoTIFF

-You may begin by navigating to [data.dojo-test.com](data.dojo-test.com).
+You may begin by navigating to [data.dojo-test.com](https://data.dojo-test.com).
+Please reach out to [dojo@jataware.com](mailto:dojo@jataware.com) for credentials or help with the application.
 From there you will be asked for basic metadata about your dataset.

 > Please provide as much information as possible throughout the data registration process to ensure that sufficient information is available to end-users of your dataset.